teamputtygen/hn-docs/docs/introduction.rst

 - Networking (peering with GÉANT): allows access to all the platform services from anywhere with enhanced access from sites connected to GÉANT
-- Cloud Resources (OTC + Exoscale): IaaS and HPC computing and storage services accessible from the hybrid cloud platform
+- Cloud Resources (Advania, Exoscale, and OTC): IaaS and storage services accessible from the hybrid cloud platform
 - Dashboard (Nuvla): provides an overview of Users’ current activities, resource utilisation, and costs.